srl-labs/srl-elk-lab/blog/srl-elk-lab.md

     }
 ```

-As it's easy to see, there are IP@ and port where syslog server is listening for messages from SRL clients, by default, transport is UDP (TCP and UDP are supported).
+As it's easy to see, there are IP@ and port where syslog server is listening for messages from SR Linux clients, by default, transport is UDP (TCP and UDP are supported).
 Number fo subsystems specified with the same filter to match all messages above informational, which is motivated by the intention to have a much as possible message footprint from the simulated fabric.
-All other details aren't so much important for quick start, but can be found in (official documentation)[https://documentation.nokia.com/srlinux/22-6/SR_Linux_Book_Files/Configuration_Basics_Guide/configb-logging.html#ariaid-title1].
+All other details aren't so much important for the quick start, but can be found in [official documentation][srl-off-doc].
 Worse to mention that all configuration is coming from config, since manual configuration could be supersided by SR Linux.

 Normaly after syslog server saving received event into file it appears like below: